 With intelligent races from this new dimension vastly more experienced than themselves, however (and some individuals constantly coming out on top every time), our heroes will need to keep getting smarter if they want their names up atop everyone else’s.

-Psycho-Pass is a must-watch anime set in a dystopian future where the crime rate literally can’t be any lower.
-The story takes place in 22nd century Japan, as everybody lives peacefully and yet some people still manage to commit crimes anyway — so that’s why there are enforcement officers like Shinya Kogami who arrest those criminals for you!
+Psycho-Pass is a must-watch anime set in a dystopian future where the offense rate literally can’t be any lower.
+The story takes place in 22nd century Japan, as everybody lives peacefully and yet some people still manage to commit offenses anyway — so that’s why there are enforcement officers like Shinya Kogami who arrest those criminals for you!

-Except he has this moral dilemma because of his encounter with criminal Shogo Makishima, whose Psycho-Pass never increases despite being prone to committing crimes.
-It’s perfect, too, though, because it’ll keep you on your toes while watching how they use their minds instead of just shooting them down.
+Except he has this moral dilemma because of his encounter with criminal Shogo Makishima, whose Psycho-Pass never increases despite being prone to committing offenses.
+It’s perfect, too, though, because it’ll keep you on your toes while watching how they use their minds instead of just taking them out.

 RahXephon is a challenging mecha series that tries to help the genre evolve in ways similar to Neon Genesis Evangelion.
 RahXephon deals with an adolescent mech pilot protagonist who doesn’t have nearly as much power or agency as Lelouch Lamperouge from Code Geass, but they both feel complacent about their situation–RahXeprhon’s Ayato Kamina wants desperately find purpose and validation for his life; a discovery which pushes him past redemption point.

 Re:Zero is the story of Subaru, a typical high school boy protagonist who gets transported to another world.
-Unlike other Isekai protagonists with unbelievable power and abilities (magical or otherwise), he can’t do much but die and come back alive all over again!
+Unlike other Isekai protagonists with unbelievable power and abilities (magical or otherwise), he can’t do much but lose one’s life and come back alive all over again!

 The most interesting thing about the isekai anime Re:Zero is that it gives you a lot of feels.
 It’s not for everyone, but those who can make it through this show will be rewarded with some very mature storytelling and an emotionally gripping plotline.